meltmedia/notconf-live-project/submissions/readme.md

-# Here are all of the wonderful submissions.
+# Here are all of the wonderful submissions!
 What are you waiting for?
-Make yours now!
+Make your's now!